luigiusai/polyamory/README.md

 #### Step 1

-Build each LÖVE version you want to include, or download pre-built zips with binaries for each version and architecture you want to include from the [LÖVE repo](https://bitbucket.org/rude/love/downloads) (e. g. `love-$VERSION-win<32 or 64>.zip`)
+Build each LÖVE version you want to include, or download pre-built zips with binaries for each version and architecture you want to include from the [LÖVE repo](https://bitbucket.org/rude/love/downloads) (e. g. `love-$VERSION-win<32 or 64>.zip`).
+Versions 0.8.0, 0.9.2, 0.10.2 and 11.1 are required.

 #### Step 2